EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/13_error_handling.md

 <br />

 > Wire them on day one of a project — retro-fitting observability after the first
 > incident is how you find out that nothing was recorded.
-The annex takes the six
-> remaining channels, and the reporting behind them, one by one.

 ---